QennyS/hw04-l-systems/README.md

 - `_`: rotate negatively around Y axis

 ### Randomness
+The rorating amount is an angle with some random offset added.

 ## Controls
 - `Iterations`: change the number of iterations in L-System